solidi/hl-mods/workspace/plan/beta4-buglist.md

 [ ] spawn point at end of hill in canyon needs fixing [ ] fire in observer?
 [ ] normal hp for chumtoad holder in 999 mutator
-[ ] disable lifebar when fragged?
 [ ] replace weapons with ammo in gungame?
 [ ] Make "chaos" in vote menu caps
-[ ] gibbed sanic should disappear?
 [ ] bot should throw chumtoad if taking damage
 [ ] 3 - 4 second on chumtoad, then higher chance of dropping
+[x] gibbed sanic should disappear?
+[x] chumtoad slipped away in vote
+[x] disable lifebar when fragged?
 [x] boxes not explosive in frozen_bunker
 [x] egon beam broken
 [x] 00:00 from 1v1 to gungame - shut off during intermission?